Into You (Ariana Grande song): Background and composition

-"Into You" was written by Grande, Max Martin, Savan Kotecha, Alexander Kronlund, and Ilya, with production, programming, keys, guitar, bass, percussion, and background vocals handled by Martin and Ilya; Kotecha also provided backing vocals.
+"Into You" was written by Max Martin, Savan Kotecha, Alexander Kronlund, Ilya, and Grande, with production, programming, keys, guitar, bass, percussion, and background vocals handled by Martin and Ilya; Kotecha also provided backing vocals.
 Grande had previously worked with Martin, Kotecha, and Ilya on her second studio album My Everything (2014).
 Musically, "Into You" is a dance-pop, house, electro and EDM song featuring "a thudding club beat, lurking synths and sharp clicks".
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is written in the key of F minor in common time with a tempo of 108 beats per minute.
 Grande's vocals span two octaves, five notes, and one semitone, from F3 to E6.
 "Into You" starts with "a minimal club beat", before "crescendoing into [a] thumping chorus", where "an uptempo disco backline explodes into a monstrous club-ready hook", as noted by Complex's Jessie Morris.
 Jessica Goodman of Entertainment Weekly added that the song also has "new-age disco beats". uDiscoverMusic's Da'Shan Smith mentioned that "Grande's breathy falsetto float[s] over the thick beats" of the song.

 Lyrically, the song has Grande singing of "waiting for her love interest to stop the conversation and finally make a move".
 Digital Spy editor Lewis Corner noted the possible references to Elvis Presley's "A Little Less Conversation" (1968) and Mariah Carey's "Touch My Body" (2008) that are made in the chorus, where both phrases appear together.
 Slant Magazine's Sal Cinquemani felt that the song's refrain is similar to the refrain of Jessie J's "Burnin' Up" (2014).